krunch3r76/lc_autolfs/README.md

 #(unless ignore passed to script - see options section below)
 ```

+note, pressing enter to proceed to the next step is optional. the next instruction will execute after a short timeout without having to press enter each time.
 ### after a successful run, review
 ```bash
 /sources/cmds/sysklogd-1.5.1# more cmdsruns